-ExpressVPN might not the cheapest VPN service on the market, but what it lacks in cheap pricing, it makes up for in superior features.
+ExpressVPN might not be the cheapest VPN service on the market, but what it lacks in cheap pricing, it makes up for in superior features.
 This fast and secure VPN service allows you to access blocked websites, unblock streaming services, and protect your privacy and security.

 “The best offshore VPN for privacy and unblocking”